CoSteer: Collaborative Decoding-Time Personalization via Local Delta Steering: Introduction

 \section{Introduction}

-The rapid development of large language models (LLMs) has significantly enhanced natural language processing, enabling these models to understand context and generate coherent text effectively~\cite{zhao2023llmsurvey,gu2025rapidefficientretrievalaugmentedlong}.
+The rapid development of large language models (LLMs) has significantly enhanced natural language processing, enabling these models to understand context and generate coherent text effectively~\citep{zhao2023llmsurvey}.
 This progress has sparked interest in personalization, where AI systems move beyond generic content to tailor interactions based on individual user profiles.
-Personalized generation refers to creating content customized through analysis of user-specific attributes like linguistic patterns, interaction histories, and contextual preferences~\cite{Xu2025PersonalizedGI}.
-This approach enables user-specific outputs that maintain contextual relevance, with applications in personalized recommender systems~\cite{recommend2412,recommendsurvey2,recommend3}, adaptive dialogue agents~\cite{dialogagent}, and customized content creation platforms~\cite{mysore2024pearlpersonalizinglargelanguage}.
+Personalized generation refers to creating content customized through analysis of user-specific attributes like linguistic patterns, interaction histories, and contextual preferences~\citep{Xu2025PersonalizedGI}.
+This approach enables user-specific outputs that maintain contextual relevance, with applications in personalized recommender systems~\citep{lyu2023llmrec,zhang2024agentrec}, adaptive dialogue agents~\citep{dialogagent}, and customized content creation platforms~\citep{mysore2024pearlpersonalizinglargelanguage}.

-Existing personalized generation approaches primarily fall into two paradigms.
-The first involves training-based methods, which leverage user data to tailor models using two main strategies.
-Parameter-efficient architectures, such as PLoRA \cite{plora}, employ a shared LoRA module across users to strike a balance between personalization and resource efficiency.
-In contrast, individualized adapters, as seen in UserAdapter \cite{zhong-etal-2021-useradapter}, optimize for per-user customization, albeit at a higher computational cost.
-Additionally, multi-objective reinforcement learning frameworks \cite{modpo,morlhf} redefine personalization as the alignment of generic model capabilities with user-specific patterns, achieved through reward shaping.
-The second paradigm comprises tuning-free methods, which avoid model updates by adapting to user context during inference.
-This approach is further divided into two techniques.
-Prompt engineering implicitly encodes user profiles through curated prompts.
-For example, Cue-CoT~\cite{cuecot} integrates user-specific reasoning into system prompts, while PAG \cite{pag} retrieves historical interactions to construct context-aware prompts.
-On the other hand, inference-time optimization techniques, exemplified by PAD \cite{pad} and Drift \cite{Kim2025DriftDP}, actively adjust token generation probabilities by manipulating logit differences.
-Unlike prompt-based methods that inject semantic context, these techniques constrain output distributions to better align with user preferences.
+Existing personalized generation approaches primarily fall into two main paradigms.
+The first involves training-based methods, which use user data to tailor models, such as parameter-efficient architectures \citep{plora} and individualized adapters \citep{zhong-etal-2021-useradapter}, as well as multi-objective reinforcement learning frameworks \citep{modpo,morlhf} that align model capabilities with user-specific patterns.
+The second paradigm comprises tuning-free methods, which adapt to user context during inference without model updates, including prompt engineering \citep{cuecot,pag} and inference-time optimization techniques \citep{pad,Kim2025DriftDP} that adjust model output distribution based on specific user preference.